Quick answer

 Choosing an agent evaluation platform depends on where your team is in the maturity curve.

 If you need more than traces—and want to systematically convert production failures into measurable improvements—Latitude is a strong option.
-Its combination of issue discovery, human-aligned eval generation, and structured prompt governance addresses the core challenge of operating reliable AI systems at scale.
+Its combination of issue discovery (Behaviours + Signals), human-aligned eval generation, and the closed loop from issue → opened PR via its MCP server addresses the core challenge of operating reliable AI systems at scale.

 If your priority is open-source control, Langfuse is a strong fit.
 If you need unified monitoring across classical ML and LLM systems, Arize is compelling.
 LangChain-native teams may prefer LangSmith, and hallucination-sensitive workflows may lean toward Galileo.